aryanagn/aryanagn/README.md

-# Welcome to my portfolio! 💻 🧠 🤖

-**`Tech Artisan - An aspiring developer`**

-👋 Hello, I'm Aryan Agnihotri!
+Hello, I'm Aryan Agnihotri!

-I am a passionate computer science student at the University of British Columbia, with a deep interest in software development, data analysis (machine learning), and web development.
+I am a passionate computer science student at the University of British Columbia, with a deep interest in software development and data analysis (machine learning).
 As a driven individual with a knack for problem-solving, I bring a unique blend of creativity and technical expertise to every project.

-🚀 Having honed my skills through previous experiences as a Full Stack Developer intern and currently as a Software Developer Intern, I am well-versed in crafting robust and scalable solutions.
-My journey in the world of technology has led me to explore the dynamic intersections of software development, data analysis, and the ever-evolving landscape of web development.
+Having honed my skills through previous experiences as a Full Stack Developer intern and currently as a Software Engineering Intern (2 internships), I am well-versed in crafting robust and scalable solutions.
+My journey in the world of technology has led me to explore the dynamic intersections of software development, web development, and data analysis.

 ---